How to Recognize and Recover from This Insidious Form of Abuse

 Remember, you are not to blame for being gaslit.
 No one deserves abuse, no matter how sensitive they are.
 Gaslighting can take a serious toll on your mental health, so be patient and compassionate with yourself as you heal.
 With time and support, you can regain your confidence and learn to trust yourself again.

-Gaslighting is a serious form of emotional abuse characterized by manipulation, control, and the intent to make the victim doubt their sense of reality and self-worth.
+Gaslighting is a severe form of emotional abuse characterized by manipulation, control, and the intent to make the victim doubt their sense of reality and self-worth.
 Highly sensitive and empathic people are particularly susceptible to these tactics, but anyone can become a victim of gaslighting.

 Recognizing the signs of gaslighting is crucial to protecting yourself and beginning the recovery process.
 Rebuilding self-trust, setting boundaries, and seeking support are all important steps in healing from gaslighting trauma.
 Though it may be a difficult journey, it is possible to move forward and thrive after experiencing this type of abuse.
 Remember, your feelings are valid, and your sensitivity is a gift, not a weakness.